commons-app/apps-android-commons/ISSUE_TEMPLATE.md

 **Would you like to work on the issue?**

-Please let us know if you can work on it or the issue should be assigned to someone else.
+Please let us know whether you want to fix the issue by yourself.
+If not, anyone can get the issue assigned to them.